 1. Season the beef with the garlic and rub with oil.

-4. You can use the teppanyaki to brown the meat, or just add directly to the oven.
-If you’re adding directly to the oven, add the crust first by spreading over evenly and press into place.
+4. You can use the teppanyaki to brown the meat, or just add it directly to the oven.
+If you’re adding directly to the oven, add the crust first by spreading over evenly and pressing into place.